 Chris Boerner was diagnosed with Myasthenia Gravis when she was 14 years old.
-If you don’t know what that is, it’s probably one of the worst things to happen to a girl who’s just starting high school.
+If you don’t know what that is, it’s probably one of the most unwelcome things to happen to a young girl just starting high school.

 Myasthenia Gravis is a rare autoimmune disease affecting just 20 in 100,000 people worldwide.
 With this disease, the body attacks the receptor cells on its own muscles, meaning that when your brain sends a message, your muscles don’t always receive the full instructions of what they’re supposed to do.